ikding/python_code_quality_for_ds/slideshow.md

 ### What you should do instead

 * Use data structures that support string labels (e.g. `pd.DataFrame`)
-* For constants that you want to reuse, replace magic numbers with named constants
+* For constants that you want to reuse, replace magic numbers with named constants or function arg

 ```python
 def calculate_speed_with_gravity(sec):